MiCA and Crypto Treasury Custody: Self-Custody vs the CASP Line (2026)

 MiCA and Crypto Treasury Custody: Self-Custody vs the CASP Line

-- MiCA custody-and-administration obligations bind a CASP custodying on behalf of clients — safekeeping assets / means of access (keys) / control for clients.
+- MiCA custody-and-administration obligations bind a CASP custodying on behalf of clients — safekeeping assets, the means of access (keys), or control for clients.

-- A company self-custodying its own treasury is generally on the other side of that line (not a client-custody service) — fact-specific, counsel-confirmed.
+- A company self-custodying its own treasury is generally on the other side of that line, not a client-custody service.
+This is fact-specific and counsel-confirmed.

-- CASP custody duties: segregate client assets (physically + legally, separate DLT storage), individual position register, custody policy + agreement, ≥ quarterly statements.
+- CASP custody duties: segregate client assets (physically and legally, with separate DLT storage), keep an individual position register, hold a custody policy and agreement, and provide at least quarterly statements.

-- Custody is an authorised CASP class with own-funds/insurance set by its authorisation (tier-dependent — not one universal figure).
+- Custody is an authorised CASP class with own-funds/insurance set by its authorisation tier — not one universal figure.

-- Transitional: CASP authorisation from early 2025; member-state grandfathering up to ~18 months (broadly to mid-2026) — jurisdiction-specific.
+- Transitional: CASP authorisation from early 2025; member-state grandfathering of up to ~18 months (broadly to mid-2026), jurisdiction-specific.

-- MiCA governs the custody service; it does not replace the treasury's own accounting/reconciliation.
+- MiCA governs the custody service; it does not replace the treasury's own accounting and reconciliation.

 The question that comes first

 MiCA is Regulation (EU) 2023/1114.
-Its custody and administration of crypto-assets on behalf of clients means safekeeping crypto-assets, or the means of access (private keys), or exercising control over them — for clients.
-The decisive treasury question is therefore scope:
+Its definition of custody and administration of crypto-assets on behalf of clients covers safekeeping crypto-assets, holding the means of access (private keys), or exercising control over them — for clients.
+The decisive treasury question is therefore one of scope:

-- self-custodying your own treasury → holding your own assets, generally not a client-custody service;
+- self-custodying your own treasury means holding your own assets, generally not a client-custody service;

-- holding/controlling crypto for third parties → potentially a CASP custody service.
+- holding or controlling crypto for third parties is potentially a CASP custody service.

-Treating an internal treasury as if it triggered full CASP client-asset rules over-applies the regime; missing that your structure does hold for others under-applies it.
-Characterisation first, with counsel — before any operational design.
+Treating an internal treasury as if it triggered the full CASP client-asset rules over-applies the regime; missing that your structure does hold for others under-applies it.
+Get the characterisation right first, with counsel, before any operational design.

 What a CASP custodian must do